RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

 return Outcome

-10.1.9 DELSTR
+### DELSTR
-DELSTR deletes the sub-siring of the first argument which begins at the position given by the second argument.
+DELSTR deletes the sub-string of the first argument which begins at the position given by the second argument.
 The third argument is the length of the deletion.

 call CheckArgs 'rANY rWHOLE>0 oWHOLE>=0'